 ^{}Basic piano proficiency must be attained by passing each of the four levels with at least a "B".

-BA in Music (MU) Instrumental Degree Plan
+St. Mary's University BA in Music (MU) Instrumental Degree Plan

 (This is a recommended degree plan subject to changes.
 Please meet with your advisor on a regular basis.)